bhagwat-rahul/fromthetransistor/section-3/riscv/notes.md

 rv32i has 40 instructions, and can emulate any extension except A (additional hw needed for atomicity) (also if using machine-mode privileged arch you need the 6 csr instructions)

+fence instr will help in telling the cache to load / not load certain things (to prevent illegal mem accs)

+XLEN is current bit width ILEN is max bitwidth
+IALIGN is what bit widths instructions are aligned at 16 bits is halfword, 32 word, 64 double word and 128 quad word

+a hart has single byte addressable space of 2^xlen-1 bytes risc v is primarily little endian but has big end support expetion is anything unusual interrupt is anything causing a transfer of control in a hart. in rv32i you have 32 regs with x0 hardwired to 0 + a program counter. std calling convention dictates x1 to hold ret addr for a call and x5 as alt link reg. x2 is stack pointer. don't have to be these vals but a lot of sw performs better if so.

+except for csr (control status regs) all immediate vals are always sign extended. sign exists in leftmost bit to keep things simple for hw (b 32 in 32 b reg)

+any encoding w ilen bits  = 0 | 1 is illegal so an aligned area cant be all 1s / 0s.
+for std instructions sign bit for imm's always in bit 31 for alignment.